camptocamp/charts-gs/pgbouncer/README.md

 This will allow us to configure the permissions for our virtual PgBouncer users.

 For that uncomment `config.hba` and configure the file based on the documentation linked above.

+## Notes
+- You do need to specify the user and their password in the user list for the user to work.